DHBern/HistFalk-OralHistoryArchive/README.md

 │   └── main.scss (Styling sheet for the project, contains generel styling) ├── assets (everything that is placed in this folder will be copied  across to the built site) │   ├── css
-|   |    └── styles.scss (imports styling sheets, namly main.scss and buttonsStyles.scss)
+|   |    └── styles.scss (imports styling sheets, namly main.scss, buttonsStyles.scss and postStyles.scss)
 │   ├── images (contains the used images for the page) │   └── js (contains the different scripts for the page)
 |       ├── indexScript (runs on index.html)
 |       └── postScript  (runs on posts)
 ├── Backend
 │   ├── Entry (Class, structures the JSON from OMEKA, is used by generate-md-files.js │   │   and documentationScript.js)